 Should any part of this agreement be found by an appropriate authority to be void or against public policy, such part is to be deleted but the contract, as so amended, is to remain in full force and effect.

 e.
 Mediation / Arbitration.

-Pursuant to paragraph , above, the foregoing mediation / arbitration clause does not apply to actions for the collection of fees and costs, which are to be handled through ordinary collection procedures, including appropriate litigation.
+- Pursuant to paragraph 6.d, above, the foregoing mediation / arbitration clause does not apply to actions for the collection of fees and costs, which are to be handled through ordinary collection procedures, including appropriate litigation.

-In the event of a dispute as to the amount of any fee due and owing (as opposed to the mere collection of a fee), the client is to have the option of referring the matter to the Colorado Bar Association Fee Dispute Resolution Committee (or like organization by whatever name) (303-860-1112 or 800-332-6736) in place of AAA mediation or arbitration.
+- In the event of a dispute as to the amount of any fee due and owing (as opposed to the mere collection of a fee), you have the option of referring the matter to the Colorado Bar Association Fee Dispute Resolution Committee (or like organization by whatever name) (303-860-1112 or 800-332-6736) in place of AAA mediation or arbitration.
 Alternatively, a Louisiana client may refer the matter to the Louisiana State Bar Association Legal Fee Dispute Resolution Program in New Orleans (504-566-1600 or 800-421-5722).